 This process can also be followed for chlorination pits on the outlet of Sandfilters, as these may have a direct branch connection to the stormwater drain.

-Poorly maintained, sized or sub-standard septic wastewater treatment systems are widely recognised as posing a significant risk to the quality of local waterways.
+Poorly maintained, under sized or sub-standard septic wastewater treatment systems are widely recognised as posing a significant risk to the quality of local waterways.
 Pathogens and indicator organisms (such as E.Coli) and elevated levels of nutrients such as Nitrogen and Phosphorus enter our waterways from septic leachate and effluent discharging directly into the stormwater system.

 Regular maintenance of septic systems is necessary to ensure the effective treatment of wastewater, to protect your health and reduce any impact on the environment.
 Regular maintenance will also extend the life of the septic system and reduce operating and replacement costs as a result of system failure.